Almac Expands Radiolabelling Facilities to Include 14C API and IMP Supply

 Launch of new MHRA audited facility will enable Almac to meet the rapid timelines required by Pharma companies in drug development.

-Almac, an integrated contract development and manufacturing organization supporting the international pharmaceutical and biotechnology industries, has further enhanced its radiolabeling capabilities with a significant facility expansion.
+Almac, an integrated contract development and manufacturing organisation supporting the international pharmaceutical and biotechnology industries, has further enhanced its radiolabelling capabilities with a significant facility expansion.

 The opening of the facility follows Almac’s official accreditation for cGMP manufacturing and the securing an Investigational Medicinal Products (IMP) drug product-manufacturing license, from the Medicines and Healthcare Regulatory Agency (MHRA) in May 2009.